Key Topics for C++ Projects

 8. Job Portal System

-This project creates a job portal in C++ where applicants can search for job vacancies, apply for positions, and manage their profiles, while companies can post job openings and review applications.
-The system uses file handling for data storage and retrieval, ensuring an organized job listing and application process.
+The project develops a job portal in the programming language C++, where an applicant can lookup job vacancies, apply for jobs, and manage their profile information, and a company can add job openings and review applications.
+File handling is used for data storage and data retrieval processes, allowing job postings and applications to be easily managed.

 Time Required: 12–15 hours